-The School District's net position increased by approximately \$1.6 million during 2019, which is the result of current year revenues exceeding current year expenditures.
+The School District's net position decreased by approximately \$2.4 million during 2020, which is the result of current year expenses exceeding current year revenues.
 See discussion following the next table regarding this increase.

-Liabilities and deferred inflows of resources exceeded assets and deferred outflows of resources (net position) by approximately \$13.5 million at the close of the most recent fiscal year.
-By far the largest portion of the School District's net position (approximately \$90.8 million) reflects its investment in net capital assets (i.e., land, buildings, furniture and equipment, etc.) less any related outstanding debt used to acquire those assets.
+Liabilities and deferred inflows of resources exceeded assets and deferred outflows of resources (net position) by approximately \$16.0 million at the close of the most recent fiscal year.
+By far the largest portion of the School District's net position (approximately \$90.4 million) reflects its investment in net capital assets (i.e., land, buildings, furniture and equipment, etc.) less any related outstanding debt used to acquire those assets.
 The School District uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the School District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay these long-term obligations must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-An additional portion of the School District's net position of approximately \$12.3 million represents resources that are subject to external restrictions on how they may be used.
-This net position is restricted for debt service payments and special revenue programs (which are restricted by the revenue source).
-The remaining balance is unrestricted net position which had a deficit balance of approximately (\$116.6 million).
+An additional portion of the School District's net position of approximately \$11.4 million represents resources that are subject to external restrictions on how they may be used.
+This net position is restricted for debt service payments, capital projects, and special revenue programs (which are restricted by the revenue source).
+The remaining balance is unrestricted net position which had a deficit balance of approximately (\$117.8 million).

-The following table shows the changes in net position for 2019 compared to 2018.
+The following table shows the changes in net position for 2020 compared to 2019.